mariahlaqua/Styling_Documentation/README.md

-# CSS_Documentation
+# Styling Documentation
-General guidelines, for me, by me (and when noted, others), for organizing and creating CSS.
+General guidelines, for me, by me (and when noted, others), for organizing and creating and making styling decisions.

 About
 ------